-Among the skills your design team must master is the less talked about, but of critical importance: the typography.
+Among the skills your design team must master is the less talked about, but of critical importance: typography.

 In case you decide to work with an agency you must have at least the basic awareness about what you get at the end of the agreement.
 Acting fast sometimes makes people overlook critical aspects of the construction of a brand.
-You should have in mind how important is the typography you choose to use to present your brand to the wide-world.
+You should have in mind how important is the typography you choose to use to present your brand to the wide world.

-Some elements of typography are the font style you choose to use; the font weight; the font size and colour.
+Some elements of typography are the font style you choose to use; the font weight; the font size and color.
 When and where you can use capitals?
 And when and where you can use italics?
 These are elements that create your brand’s image.
-Your brand will need a minimum of three font types to cover the primary communication, and two other font types that will be used for accents, headings, graphics and your logo.
+Your brand will need a minimum of three font types to cover the primary communication, and two other font types that will be used for accents, headings, graphics, and your logo.

-The moment a customer sees your website; your business card; your product package or any type of material which talks for your brand it decides instantly if it is worth analyzing it more; if he or she likes it or if it’s not for them.
-The visual image of your brand is a deal breaker.
+The moment a customer sees your website; your business card; your product package or any type of material which talks about your brand it decides instantly if it is worth analyzing it more; if he or she likes it or if it’s not for them.
+The visual image of your brand is a deal-breaker.
 You can have the best product on the market but to convince someone to use it you must first grab that person’s attention.
 You do that with a powerful well-built brand image.
 You do that by selecting the right typography for your brand’s personality.

 Let’s take the example of Business Cards.
-Even though people communicate and connect much more online in present days, the necessity and utility of business cards is still strong and valid.
+Even though people communicate and connect much more online in present days, the necessity and utility of business cards are still strong and valid.
 Offering someone a physical business card makes the interaction much more human than asking the person to add you on their LinkedIn or Facebook.
 Business cards are a visual representation of your brand and you as a part of that company.
-The logo, the display of contact information can be a positive impact for the person whom you just met.
+The logo, the display of contact information can be a positive impact on the person whom you just met.